mohd-faizy/02P_Project_Image_Classification_with_CNNs_using_Keras/README.md

 > CIFAR-10 is a labeled subset of the 80 million tiny images dataset.
 When the dataset was created, students were paid to label all of the images.
 <center><img src='https://blog.kickview.com/content/images/size/w2000/2016/12/cfar-1.jpg'></center>

+## __Project Overview__
+Image Classification with CNNs using Keras

+## __Objectives__
+The Project Focus on two learning objectives:

+1. _Understand how to create convolutional neural networks in Keras._
+2. _Be able to train convolutional neural networks to solve image classification problems._

 ## __Project Structure__
 The hands on project on Image Classification with CNNs using Keras is divided into following tasks: